Alejogb1/job-board/blog-data/why-is-brainjs-server-side-producing-errors-in-android.md

   { input: [1, 1], output: [0] },
 ]);

-const output = net.run([1,0]);
+const output = net.run([1, 0]);
 console.log(`Output for [1,0]: ${output}`);
 ```

 This snippet is a standard use case for brain.js on Node.js.
 It trains a neural network to compute the XOR function, and it’ll work just fine because it's running in a Node.js environment.
 This is the code that might get a developer complacent before deploying to the Android environment.

-However, if you attempt to run a version of this *directly* within a raw Javascript engine on Android (e.g., via JavaScriptCore or V8 outside of a full Node.js environment, which is often how libraries operate that use javascript for computations) – things are not so simple.
+However, if you attempt to run a version of this _directly_ within a raw Javascript engine on Android (e.g., via JavaScriptCore or V8 outside of a full Node.js environment, which is often how libraries operate that use javascript for computations) – things are not so simple.
 The `require` statement to load 'brain.js' will fail because no module system is in place, and the global `console` might not exist in a readily usable format (depending on the exact javascript execution mechanism).
 Many times the developer bundles their javascript in a different manner for the android side, using something like a build tool to concatenate javascript files or use a more direct bundling system, where `require` is not used.

 This leads us to the next important point: you can't just copy and paste server-side brain.js code to an Android app.
 Typically, you'd use a web view to render HTML and have JavaScript interact with it there.
 Alternatively, you'd have a compiled mobile app utilizing Javascript in a restricted environment.
 Either of these scenarios changes the environment quite dramatically.